wu1220/MGQA/README.md

 ### Test Demo

-The model weights provided in `models/VSFA.pt` are the saved weights when running the 9-th split of KoNViD-1k.
+The model weights provided in `/model/LIVE-VQC-EXP0.pt'` are the saved weights when running of LIVE-VQC.
 ```
-python test_demo.py --video_path=test.mp4
+python test.py --video_path=... ----model_path=...
 ```

 ### Requirement